Sampong-Starluck/Sampong_dotfile/README.md

 I created this dotfile repository for save all my shell config and use it after I reset or change my PC.

+### Next push

+I will create a script for auto add nu config.

 ## Prerequisites

 - [Oh My Posh](https://ohmyposh.dev/)